4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ## Thumbnail generator

-Without pictures, the overview of posts looks rather dull, so adding a thumbnail there to grab the attention is a must.
+Without pictures, the overview pages look rather dull, so adding a thumbnail there to grab the attention is a must.
 As I will include a header image for each post, using the same image as the thumbnail is an option.
 However, the header image is far larger than needed, so I wanted to automatically scale this down.
 Using a generator you can can create new files using Ruby code, this can be used to create a low-resolution thumbnail for each header automatically.

-First, we need to add the desired size of the thumbnails in the website's **_config.yaml**, as shown below.
+First, we need to add the desired size of the thumbnails in the website's **_config.yml**, as shown below.
 These are parameters that will be passed to ImageMagik.

 ```yaml